 Matt currently serves as CEO of Q2.
 From 2012 to 2016, he held the dual roles of President and CEO.
 Before this he was responsible for sales, marketing, and business development for both Q2 and the previous holding company, CBG Holdings, Inc.

 During his tenure at Q2, he’s been a significant contributor to the growth and strategic direction of the organization.
 With more than 20 years of experience in the financial services industry, including sales and banking operations, Matt is intensely determined to help regional and community-focused financial institutions compete with the Mega and money center banks.
+He is a recipient of the esteemed EY Entrepreneur Of The Year® Award in the Central Texas region and was an EY Entrepreneur Of The Year National finalist.

 Matt received his degree from Baylor University.